The immune defence as a battlefield

 The metaphorical beasts may illustrate the perils threatening our body.
 Viruses like herpes invade it, comparable to our dragons.
 Aspergillus is a mould that may, for example, cause fungi to grow in the lungs, if a person’s immune system is weak.
 This fungus then clings to the mucosa like a manticor to a castle wall.
 Bacteria intrude like huge and powerful gryphons.
 And parasites try to nest in an organ – for instance tapeworms – akin to our double-headed serpent.

 It happens also that the castle’s lord is in a bad mood, making mistakes.
 He identifies harmless exogenous creatures as noxious and orders the archers and knights to attack.
 Majestic cranes and unassuming gamecocks or ambling ostriches are all of a sudden deemed bad.
 Centaurs, whose services could be engaged, are marked as enemies.
-Archers and knights attack them.
-The garrison harms itself, starting an unnecessary quarrel.
+Archers or knights attack them.
+The garrison harms itself, starting an unnecessary quarrel – an allergy.
 This situation depicts an immune system, that evaluates intrinsically harmless external elements like nickel, food, pollen, or drugs as harmful allergens.
 The mast cells then attack the alleged intruder with their IgE antibodies, or T cells attack glittering jewellery engaging in a defence that is not necessary, but unfortunately very effective leading to allergic symptoms.

 Thus, there are a lot of dangers our garrison might have to deal with.
 Let us contemplate them and the processes involved.